-A landed property without title documents is as good as non-existent.
-Knowing the title documents to watch out for when buying a parcel of land or landed property is a good step for getting value for your hard-earned money.
-In this article, we will detail much you should know about landed property title documents in the following sequence:
+A property without title documents is as good as non-existent.
+Knowing the title documents to watch out for when buying a parcel of land or property is a good step for getting value for your hard-earned money.
+In this article, we will detail the much you should know about land title documents in the following sequence:

-Everyone interested in real estate has come across the word ‘excision’, but only a few persons know its meaning.
-The importance of this title document (excision) should never be underestimated as it is what determines whether a parcel of land is under government ownership or control (acquisition).
+Everyone interested in real estate has come across the word excision, but only a few persons know its meaning.
+The importance of excision should not be underestimated as it determines whether a parcel of land is under government ownership (acquisition).

-Peripheral knowledge of excision do not suffice because it doesn’t give a clear picture of it’s relevance in the real estate industry.
-Hence, we will provide you with all you need to know about it so that you will be properly guided in your real estate investment decision.
+Peripheral knowledge of excision does not suffice because it’s void of a clear picture of its importance.
+Hence, we provided you with all you need to know about it to aid your buying decision.

-Prior to 1978, land was owned by the locals of each community.
-However, from 28th March, 1978, the Land Use Decree was established to vest land under the control of governors.
-That is, all land are now owned by the state to provide infrastructure and amenities for the general good of all.
+Before 1978, all land belonged to the locals of each community.
+However, from 28th March 1978, the Land Use Decree was established to vest land under the control of governors.
+That is, all land now belongs to the state to provide infrastructure and amenities for the general good of all.

 Provision was made for the locals to own part of the land because they cannot exist in a vacuum.
 Such provision is called excision.
 Therefore, a parcel of land is excised when the government approves an application for its release for private ownership and use.

-The community or family head, real estate developer or their representatives sends an application for excision to the Land Use and Allocation Committee (LUAC) on their letter-head paper.
-The content of the application must include – location to be excised, historical background of the community, number of residents, proposed usage, justification for it’s usage, perimeter survey etc.
+The community or family head, real estate developer, or their representatives sends an application for excision to the Land Use and Allocation Committee (LUAC) on their letterhead paper.

-At the receipt of the application for excision, the LUAC sends it to the Technical Committee for processing.
+At the receipt of the application for excision, the LUAC will send it to the Technical Committee for processing.

-Thereafter, the perimeter survey will be sent to the Surveyor General to check if the parcel of land to be excised fall under a committed area (land set aside for amenities) or not.
+Thereafter, the perimeter survey will be sent to the Surveyor-General to check if the parcel of land to be excised falls under a committed area (land set aside for amenities) or not.
 It will be denied if it falls in a committed area.

-Based on his findings, the Surveyor General will advice the Technical Committee who will then proceed to the location for inspection and verification of facts contained in the application in comparison to the master plan for the community.
+Based on his findings, the Surveyor-General will advise the Technical Committee.
+The committee will then proceed to the location for inspection and verification of facts contained in the application in comparison to the master plan for the community.

-The Technical Committee will send feedback to the LAUC when it is done with the inspection.
+The Technical Committee will send feedback to the LAUC when it is through with the inspection.

-Based on feedback received from the Technical Committee, the LUAC will make recommendation to the governor to approve or reject the excision.
+Based on the feedback received from the Technical Committee, the LUAC will make recommendations to the governor to approve or reject the excision.

-At excision, the perimeter survey and description of the parcel of land will be prepared by the office of the Surveyor General.
-And a layout plan drawn by the applicants’ town planner will be sent to the Ministry of Physical Planning and Urban Development for approval.
+At excision, the office of the Surveyor-General will prepare the perimeter survey and description of the parcel of land.
+And a layout plan that was drawn by the applicants’ town planner will be sent to the Ministry of Physical Planning and Urban Development for approval.

 The applicants and government will then make an agreement that the former will pay for any encroachment by them or their representatives on the excised community jut.